devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 If you are using Bitbucket cloud as your git provider, you need to create a webhook for that as we created for Github in the above section.
 Follow the steps to create webhook -

 1. Go to Repository Settings on left sidebar of repository window
-2. Click on Webhooks and then click on Add webhook as shown in the image.
+2. Click on webhooks and then click on `Add webhook` as shown in the image.

 ![](../../../.gitbook/assets/ci-pipeline-6.png)

-3. Give any appropriate title as per your choice and then copy-paste the url which you can get from Devtron Dashboard when you select Pull Request as source type in case of Bitbucket Cloud as Git Host.
+3. Give any appropriate title as per your choice and then copy-paste the url which you can get from Devtron Ddashboard when you select Pull Request as source type in case of Bitbucket Cloud as Git Host.
 4. Check the Pull Request events for which you want to trigger the webhook and then save the configurations.

 ![](../../../.gitbook/assets/ci-pipeline-7.png)